Skip to main content

 trigger:

-Field to set triggers that inform the moment when file editing should occur.
+Field to set triggers that define when file editing should occur.

 before-input:

-Executes the Declarative Hook before receiving the input parameters from the user person.
+Executes the Declarative Hook before receiving the input parameters from the user.

 trigger: before-input